-When planning a wedding, party or corporate event and hiring a DJ, most clients dream of this great party.
+When planning a wedding reception, party, or corporate event and hiring a DJ, most clients have visions of a non-stop dance party.

-They imagine all they have to do is hire an amazing DJ and their floor will be packed all night!
+They imagine all they have to do is hire an amazing DJ, and their floor will magically be packed all night!

-Yes, we believe it’s crucial to hire an experienced & talented DJ with great room awareness but even the best DJ can only work so much magic of the logistics of the room are working directly against them
+Yes, we believe it’s crucial to hire an experienced & talented DJ with great room awareness, but even the best DJ can only work so much magic if the logistics of the room are working directly against them.

 A common oversight from clients when planning their wedding or corporate event is overestimating how big the dance floor needs to be in the room or event venue in relation to the number of guests.
 Another mistake is not renting an actual square dance floor because they venue floor is already made of wood, concrete etc..

-At Hey Mister DJ, we specialize in keeping dance floors constantly packed in the Southern California area.
-(Focusing mainly on Los Angeles, Downtown, Hollywood, Beverly Hills, Malibu, Pacific Palisades and Palos Verdes)
+At Hey Mister DJ, we specialize in keeping dance floors constantly packed in Los Angeles and the greater Southern California area.

-There are many factors which will help or hinder the DJs ability to create and maintain dancing.
+It’s our specialty, but there are many factors which will help or hinder the our ability to create and maintain dancing.